 - Representing a team or community

-Purpose gives training meaning beyond individual workouts.
+Purpose gives your training meaning beyond any individual workout.

 Training Partners and Environment